Skip to content

 class PyoSet[T](PyoCollection[T], AbstractSet[T], ABC):

-It extends `PyoCollection[T]` and `collections.abc.Set[T]`.
+"""Extends `PyoCollection[T]` and `collections.abc.Set[T]`.

-already does), meaning any concrete subclass must implement the required
+Any concrete subclass must implement the required `Set` dunder methods:

 - `__contains__`